• Home

 Painting in the living room with Sherwin Williams Snowbound, Harmony Zero VOC.

-The white has lived up to our expectations, brightening our home and allowing us to see it in a new way.
+Sherwin Williams Snowbound has lived up to our expectations, brightening our home and allowing us to see it in a new way.
+This is a good example of white paint that doesn’t look too “cool.”
 In the living room, the new couch is still set to arrive in the coming weeks, and after that, new floors.

 Half wall still remains, but the removal of the wavy glass panel makes for a better line of sight between the rooms.

-The wavy glass wall between the living room and the dining room was removed too, and save for the half wall that juts a foot outward, you’d never know it was there but the line of sight between rooms is much improved.
-In other news, we bought Julia a mini-POÄNG last time we were at IKEA.
-We also bought another large EXPEDIT cabinet, which remains a makeshift bench in front of our dining room table.
+The wavy glass wall between the living room and the dining room was removed too.
+You’d never know it was there, but the line of sight between rooms is much improved.
+In other news, we bought Julia a mini-POÄNG last time we were at IKEA, among other new things.

 Half wall still remains, but the removal of the wavy glass panel makes for a better line of sight between the rooms.

-Finishing the walls leads us into a place where we’re ready to start on the flooring, on the decor, on the other details that will eventually need our attention.
-And because it was a big debate point, the Snowbound or cooler white shade doesn’t come across as cold or boring to me at all.
+Finishing the walls means we can start on the flooring, on the decor, on the other details that will eventually need our attention.
 Yes, the Jade is on the verge of collapse.

 Bedroom paint, freshened up with Snowbound paint.